laboon/ebook/text/98_glossary_of_terms.md

 __Cracker__: An unauthorized person attempting to access and/or modify a system or data using underhanded techniques.

-__Equivalence Class__: A group of input values which provide the same, or similar type, of output.
+__Equivalence class__: A group of input values which provide the same, or similar type, of output.

 __Partitioning__: See __equivalence class partitioning__.

-__Equivalence Class Partitioning__: Separating a specific functionality into distinct equivalence classes based on input values.
+__Equivalence class partitioning__: Separating a specific functionality into distinct equivalence classes based on input values.

-__Strict Partioning__: Partitioning equivalence classes such that there is no overlap between the input values for any of them.
+__Strict partioning__: Partitioning equivalence classes such that there is no overlap between the input values for any of them.

-__Interior Value__: A value which is not a boundary value in its equivalence class.
+__Interior value__: A value which is not a boundary value in its equivalence class.

-__Boundary Value__: A value which is "one the boundary" between equivalence classes.
+__Boundary value__: A value which is "one the boundary" between equivalence classes.
 For example, a system that has two equivalence classes, between 0 and 19, and 20 or higher, would have boundary values at 19 and 20.

-__Base Case__: A test case for the basic expected functionality of a system, or an interior value in an equivalence class.
+__Base case__: A test case for the basic expected functionality of a system, or an interior value in an equivalence class.
 For example, when testing a calculator, a base case might be a user adding 2 and 2 together.

-__Edge Case__: A test case for functionality of a system which can be expected to happen, but will be rare and may require special work to handle appropriately from a development point of view.
+__Edge case__: A test case for functionality of a system which can be expected to happen, but will be rare and may require special work to handle appropriately from a development point of view.
 For example, when testing a calculator, an edge case might be ensuring that trying to divide by zero provides a correct error message.

-__Corner Case__: A test case for functionality of a system which is unlikely to occur, or is beyond the real where a user will likely reproduce it.
+__Corner case__: A test case for functionality of a system which is unlikely to occur, or is beyond the real where a user will likely reproduce it.
 By analogy with __edge case__ (a corner is where multiple edges intersect).

-__Pathological Case__: Another term for __corner case__.
+__Pathological case__: Another term for __corner case__.

-__User Story__: A description of what a user would want a system to do; similar to __requirements__, but focusing from the user side as opposed to the technical.
+__User story__: A description of what a user would want a system to do; similar to __requirements__, but focusing from the user side as opposed to the technical.
 Often written using the __Connextra template__.

-__Connextra Template__: A common template for defining user stories, which consists of the phrase "As a <role>, I want <function>, So That <reason>".
+__Connextra Template__: A common template for defining user stories, which consists of the phrase "As a _<role>_, I want _<function>_, So That _<reason>_".
 Also referred to as the __Role-Function-Reason Template__.

 __Impact__: When reporting defects, how the defect will affect users of the system.

 __Role-Function-Reason Template__: Another term for the __Connextra Template__.

-__Expected Behavior__: What the system is expected to do under certain circumstances.
+__Expected behavior__: What the system is expected to do under certain circumstances.
 For example, after typing in `2 + 2 =` on a calculator, the expected behavior is that the system will display `4` on the screen.

-__Observed Behavior__: What the system actually does under certain circumstances.
+__Observed behavior__: What the system actually does under certain circumstances.
 For example, if I type in `2 + 2 =` on a calculator, the __expected behavior__ may be that I see 4, but if I instead see `WALLA WALLA`, then `WALLA WALLA` is the observed behavior.

-__Success Case__: A kind of test case where the expected behavior of the system is to return the correct result or do the correct thing.
+__Success case__: A kind of test case where the expected behavior of the system is to return the correct result or do the correct thing.
 Compare to __failure case__.

-__Failure Case__: A kind of test where the expected behavior of the system is to fail in a certain way.
+__Failure case__: A kind of test where the expected behavior of the system is to fail in a certain way.
 For example, sending in a negative number to a square root function which does not support complex numbers may be expected to throw an exception.

 __Happy Path__: The easiest path a user will take through the system, when the system is operating properly, without attempting to perform anything that is an __edge case__ or __corner case__.

-__Unit Testing__: Testing the smallest individual units of code, such as methods or functions, in a white-box manner.
+__Unit testing__: Testing the smallest individual units of code, such as methods or functions, in a white-box manner.

-__System Testing__: Testing the system as a whole, as the user (as opposed to a developer) would interact with it.
+__System testing__: Testing the system as a whole, as the user (as opposed to a developer) would interact with it.
 Usually done in a black-box or grey-box manner.

-__System Under Test__: The system that is actually being tested.
+__System under test__: The system that is actually being tested.

-__Application Under Test__: The system which the tester is testing.
+__Application under test__: The system which the tester is testing.

-__Acceptance Testing__: Testing by an end user, customer, or other independent personnel to verify that the system can be accepted for use.
+__Acceptance testing__: Testing by an end user, customer, or other independent personnel to verify that the system can be accepted for use.

-__Smoke Test__: A small subset of tests which is used as a gateway for further testing.
+__Smoke test__: A small subset of tests which is used as a gateway for further testing.

-__Sanity Test__: A very small set of tests which checks a very minimal amount of functionality, to ensure, for example, that a system was installed correctly.
+__Sanity test__: A very small set of tests which checks a very minimal amount of functionality, to ensure, for example, that a system was installed correctly.

-__Sanity Check__: Another term for __sanity test__.
+__Sanity check__: Another term for __sanity test__.

-__Test Plan__: A list of related test cases that are run together.
+__Test plan__: A list of related test cases that are run together.

-__Test Run__: An actual iteration (run-through) of a test plan.
+__Test run__: An actual iteration (run-through) of a test plan.

-__Test Suite__: A grouping of related test plans.
+__Test suite__: A grouping of related test plans.

 __Defect__: A flaw in a system which causes it to behave in an unexpected or incorrect manner, or does not meet the requirements of the system.
 Much of software testing is involved in finding defects in a system.